 The Pricing Comparison

-Here are the results of my pricing comarison done on September 8th 2021.
-Pricing, packages and offerings may change in the future so I alway recommend going to the respective sites to find out the current details.
+Here are the results of my pricing comparison done on September 8th 2021.
+Pricing, packages and offerings may change in the future so I always recommend going to the respective sites to find out the current details.
 I hope you’ll find helpful.
-Of course, I may earn commissions if you buy using my links.

 The cheapest Bluehost hosting for one website using shared hosting costs about $10 per month.
 However I believe billing and payments are done in 12 or 24 or 36 monthly cycles.
 You get a larger discount for the first bill if you go for the longer cycles.
 For the first 12 month cycle they charge about $5 per month so you pay about $60 upfront.
 Then the next 12 month cycle would be about $120 for the full year assuming that monthly cost remains the same.